rharriso/bower-rails/README.md

   # Excludes specific bower components from clean.
 Defaults to nil
   bower_rails.exclude_from_clean = ['moment']

-  # Invokes rake bower:install:deployment instead rake bower:install.
+  # Invokes rake bower:install:deployment instead of rake bower:install.
 Defaults to false
   bower_rails.use_bower_install_deployment = true

   # rake bower:install will search for gem dependencies and in each gem it will search for Bowerfile